GeoStat-Framework/GSTools/docs/source/tutorial_03_vario.rst

 This example is going to be a bit more extensive and we are going to do some basic data preprocessing for the actual variogram estimation.
 But this example will be self-contained and all data gathering and processing will be done in this example script.

+The complete script can be found in :download:`gstools/examples/08_variogram_estimation.py<../../examples/08_variogram_estimation.py>`

 *This example will only work with Python 3.*

 The Data